openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Claims Description {#claims-description}

 A claims description object is an object used to describe how a certain claim in the Credential should be displayed to the End-User.
-It is used in the `display` parameter of the `claims` or `credentialSubject` parameters in the Credential Issuer metadata defined in (#format-profiles).
+It is used in the `claims` or `credentialSubject` parameters in the Credential Issuer metadata defined in (#format-profiles).

 For a claims description object, the following keys defined by this specification MAY be used to describe the claim or claims (other keys MAY also